Spring Training Connection

 Unique ballpark fare

 A handful of specialty concession stands can be found on the concourse down the left field line.
 The diverse offerings change yearly, but barbeque, funnel cakes, and cheese steaks seem to be a constant.
-Coca-Cola controls the soft drink market, but alcohol choices are numerous, with wine sold by the glass, margaritas served frozen, and at least a half-dozen beers on tap.
-Not all beers are served at all stands, with one exception: the Beer Garden taps a keg of each.
+Coca-Cola controls the soft drink market but alcohol choices are numerous, with wine sold by the glass, margaritas served frozen, and many beers available on tap.
+Not all beers are served at all stands, although the Beer Garden is almost an exception since it taps a keg of most.
 You can find the Beer Garden mixed in with the specialty concession stands.

 (only home games at Surprise Stadium are listed)